 Check out our blog post on this subject!

 Along with studying to make sure you have covered all the relevant material, make sure to take as many practice tests as you can.
 These tests will not only give you an idea of how your studying is going, but will also familiarize you with the way the SAT questions are asked.
 There is no substitute for hard work, and the SAT is no different.

 On Test Day

 Make sure you have your ticket, identification, and appropriate stationery with you.
 If possible, consider leaving your phone at home to remove the distraction from your mind.
-The SAT takes around 3 hours, so make sure you have a good breakfast and are ready to make your college dreams come true!
-At the end of the day, only you can ensure that you prepare enough to make the test a success.
-Use the SAT as a dry run for your time in the US – how can you cope when you don’t have your teachers helping you every step of the way?
+The SAT takes around 3 hours, so make sure you have a good breakfast and are ready for the long haul!
+At the end of the day, only you can ensure that you prepare enough for the SAT to make the test a success.
+It is a good idea to use the SAT as a dry run for your time in the US.
+Can you organize the registration for the test yourself, without your parents’ help?
+How can you cope when you don’t have your teachers helping you every step of the way?
+Can you handle the pressure of a test with slightly unfamiliar content?
 Prove to anyone watching that you can handle yourself and succeed in a challenging situation.

 Remember, it’s always the perfect time to begin your journey towards studying at the university of your dreams.
 Sign up here for a free consultation with one of our recruitment experts.
 You could join over 300 student-athletes already placed in the USA, competing at the highest level and earning a world-class degree!